bearwithcode/userBioData/README.md

 # userBioData
-This web app is to demonstrate the blood pressure data to clinical study participants
+- This Angular web app is to demonstrate the blood pressure data to clinical study participants
+- please make sure npm installed

 # How to run the app
 - **npm install** to install all the dependencies